GoodIntentionsAssistant/Docs/docs/overview/clients.md

 client | yes | Whitelisted client name.
 Each client should have a unique name.
 This must be provided for every request. session_token | yes | Session token key provided by the app that must be used on all requests.
 The session_token is provided when the client identifies with the server after connection. user | yes | Unique name or identifer for the user interfacing with the app.
 For example this could be their facebook graph user id.
-For testing any value can be used. text | yes | Raw text input from the user, e.g. "Good Morning" fast | no | Response from the app has delays to simulate typing to make the bot experience more human-like.
+For testing any value can be used. type | no | Default is set to 'message'.
+Other options are also 'event' and 'intent' text | no | Raw text input from the user, e.g. "Good Morning".
+This is required if the type is message data | no | Meta data to send to the request and turned into a parameter for the intent to read from fast | no | Response from the app has delays to simulate typing to make the bot experience more human-like.
 By default fast is false, changing it to true will stop the simulated delays.
 It's advisable to enable fast when debugging.

 ### Speeding up the request